| Feature | Aider | Claude Code |

 • Steeper setup than GUI IDEs — worth evaluating before committing if this is central to your use case

-• Sets the benchmark in its category for Agentic file editing quality and reliability
+• Sets the benchmark in its category for Agentic file editing quality and reliability, ensuring accurate and efficient code changes.

-• True agentic workflow — especially for agentic file editing workflows where Claude Code consistently outperforms manual approaches
+• True agentic workflow — especially for agentic file editing workflows where Claude Code consistently outperforms manual approaches, saving development time.

-• API usage costs add up — worth evaluating before committing if this is central to your use case
+• API usage costs add up — worth evaluating before committing if this is central to your use case, as it may impact project budgets.

-• Terminal-only interface — worth evaluating before committing if this is central to your use case
+• Terminal-only interface — worth evaluating before committing if this is central to your use case, as it may require adjustments to existing workflows.